Discrete Vector Bundles with Connection: Background

-Given a differential form $\alpha \in \Lambda^k(M)$, its discrete analog in DEC is the $k$-cochain $\int_{\textvisiblespace }\alpha$ which takes values in $\mathbb{R}$ when evaluated on $k$-dimensional chains, that is, the result of a de~Rham map~\cite{Dodziuk1976}.
-The space of real-valued $k$-cochains on simplicial complex $X$ will be denoted $C^k(X)$.
-The coboundary operator on cochains plays the role of discrete exterior derivative ($d$), the cup product ($\smile$) plays the role of tensor product and the antisymmetrized cup product plays the role of a discrete wedge product ($\wedge$).
-Thus $d$ satisfies a Leibniz rule with respect to $\wedge$ since the coboundary operator does so with respect to $\smile$.
-Discrete Hodge star construction involves a Poincar\'e dual complex of $X$ using circumcenters and is not relevant to this paper.
+Given a differential form $\alpha \in \Omega^k(M)$, its discrete analog in DEC is the $k$-cochain $\int_{\rule{0.5em}{0.4pt}} \alpha$ which takes values in $\mathbb{R}$ when evaluated on $k$-dimensional chains, that is, the result of a de~Rham map~\cite{Dodziuk1976}.
+The space of real-valued $k$-cochains on simplicial complex $X$ are denoted $C^k(X)$.
+The coboundary operator on cochains plays the role of discrete exterior derivative ($d$) and the antisymmetrized cup product plays the role of a discrete wedge product ($\wedge$) and $d$ satisfies a graded Leibniz for this product.
+The wedge is also graded commutative but associative only up to homotopy and this leads to interesting algebraic structures in DEC~\cite{Liu2026}.
+A discrete contraction, Lie derivative, and a discrete Hodge star have also been defined but are not relevant in this paper.
+See~\cite{Hirani2003} for details.
+The discrete Hodge star construction involves a Poincar\'e dual complex of $X$ using circumcenters, and this will likely prove useful in future work in light of the coarsening described in~\S\ref{sec:coarse}.
+The discrete $d$ and $\wedge$ commute with pullback by abstract simplicial maps.
+Thus such maps play the role that smooth maps play in calculus on smooth manifolds.